willmarkley/markwrap/README.rst

 =======

 ::

-    gpg --import markwrap/test/tst.resources/4C7798F2.asc
-    echo -e "5\ny\n" | gpg --command-fd 0 --edit-key 4C7798F2 trust
     pytest --log-format="[%(levelname)s] %(module)s.%(funcName)s - %(message)s"

-**Warning**: the 4C7798F2 will be added to your default gpg keyring on whichever system this command is run

 *Note*: the 4C7798F2 was a publically available key retrieved from the `python-gnupg`_ `test_secring.gpg`_